gmp/hexagram/README.md

     </body>
     ```

-3. Tell that computer you want a new HoneycombGallery (see options below)
+3. Add a new HoneycombGallery to your page (see options below):

     ```html
       <script>